Please get in touch if you would like to discuss your research ideas further.

 As well as working on my monograph (see above) I currently have a few essays in the pipeline: one is about the curious history of promeande concerts and indoors fountains (for a special issue on music and the environment in the nineteenth century); another is about resonance, fame, and Fingal's Cave (for a book on sound and sense in Britain, 1770-1830); another is about the Victorian travels of the "Old Hundredth" psalm (for a book on music and the Bible in the British nineteenth century); lastly, I'm writing a review article entitled "Opera History, the Travel Edition," which deals with a range of issues in the study of operatic sound (and stuff) on the move.

-Longer term, I will be writing a study of sound and music in the early town planning movement (mainly in Britain, from the late-nineteenth to the early-twentieth century).
-I also aim to publish something on the history of musical cartography (see Grants below).
+Longer term, I plan to write study of sound and music in the early town planning movement (mainly in Britain, from the late-nineteenth to the early-twentieth century).
+I also aim to publish something on the history of musical cartography (see the section on grants below).

 I was a founder member of the Hearing Landscape Critically research network, which brought together scholars and practitioners from various fields between 2012 and 2016 to address the significance of sound in landscape and the role of landscape in shaping our understanding of music.

 I am co-director of The London Stage Project led by Michael Burden (New College, Oxford), which hosts a biannual conference on The London Stage and the Nineteenth-Century World; the next instalment is 16-18 April 2020.
 In previous years we have curated a major exhibition on Staging History, 1780-1840 (2016-2017) and published a volume of essays (also titled Staging History, 1780-1840) on the phenomenon of historical drama in Britain and the United States.
 We are currently preparing to launch a digital calendar of performances in London theatres, 1800-1844, which will be freely accessible via the Oxford Digital Library when it goes live some time in 2020.